I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 - After your Flash, you'll want to use your enmity-generating combo on the primary target in the enemy group.
 That would be Fast Blade/Savage Blade for GLDs and Heavy Swing/Skull Sunder for MRDs.

 - My favored rotation for low-level tanking as a GLD is Shield Lob on the primary target, Flash the group of enemies, Fast Blade/Savage Blade, Flash again, and then keep using your enmity combo.
 While you don't have Flash innately as an MRD (a good reason to cross-class GLD to 8 at least), your MP pool isn't the biggest anyway.
 Overpower serves MRDs well.
 Just make sure not to spam it as it costs a lot of TP.

 - You'll want to point enemies away from the rest of your party members, especially the healer.
 This isn't a huge deal in the tutorial dungeons, but enemies start adding strong area of effect (AoEs, for short) attacks to their repertoire as early as Halatali (Level 20 side-dungeon).
-Considering someone of those AoEs are one-hit kills (or nearly so) on healers, it behooves you to make sure your allies are not caught in the crossfire.
+Considering some of those AoEs are one-hit kills (or nearly so) on healers, it behooves you to make sure your allies are not caught in the crossfire.

 So, what's all that about primary targets?
 Unlike the greater part of the world of Eorzea, enemies in dungeons are laid out into groups of 2–4 (sometimes more).
 However, not every enemy within a group is equally threatening.
 Generally, you'll want your party members to attack the most dangerous enemies first, so as to reduce the damage you (the tank) take (which reduces healer stress) and also to reduce the chances of being wiped.